DCP-Bench-Open: Evaluating LLMs for Constraint Modelling of Discrete Combinatorial Problems: DCP-Bench-Open

-Table~\ref{tab:dataset_comparison} highlights the diversity and complexity of CP-bench compared to existing benchmarks.
-It spans optimization and satisfaction problems, with a wide range of decision variables, constraints, and 241 distinct constraint types.
-In particular, the number of constraints per problem ranges from 1 to 2017, and the number of variables from 3 to 962, offering a significantly broader scope than NL4Opt and LGPs (Table \ref{tab:dataset_comparison}).
+Table~\ref{tab:dataset_comparison} highlights the diversity and complexity of DCP-Bench-Open compared to existing benchmarks.
+It spans optimization and satisfaction problems, with a wide range of decision variables, constraints, and 349 distinct constraint relations.
+In particular, the number of constraints per problem ranges from 1 to 2463, and the number of variables from 2 to 716, offering a significantly broader scope than NL4Opt and LGPs (Table \ref{tab:dataset_comparison}).